Account Mapping Target Path Configuration – Google Drive Sources

 External Users in the Users Tab

 External sharees may be left blank in the mapping document and their ACLs will be applied to the target where the external sharees are supported.
 For externally owned data, the Google admin for the current migration does not have access to the external user’s full /My Drive account, so the strategy used above for internally shared and mounted data cannot take place.
-So in this case, we take one sharee from the job and designate that as the account for transfer.
+So in this case:

 Understanding the Paths and Path Conflicts Tabs of a Google Sourced Mapping Sheet